Email WV Code

 (4) Any proof of current or former service in the United States armed forces, armed forces reserves or National Guard.

-(e) All provisional license applications must be notarized by a notary public duly licensed under article four, chapter twenty-nine of this code.
+(e) All provisional license applications must be notarized by a notary public duly licensed under §29-4-1 et seq. of this code.
 Falsification of any portion of the application constitutes false swearing and is punishable under section two, article five of this chapter.

-(g) Before any approved license is issued or is effective, the applicant shall pay to the sheriff a fee in the amount of $15 which the sheriff shall forward to the Superintendent of the West Virginia State Police within thirty days of receipt.
-The provisional license is valid until the licensee turns twenty-one years of age, unless sooner revoked.
+(g) Before any approved license is issued or is effective, the applicant shall pay to the sheriff a fee in the amount of $15 which the sheriff shall forward to the Superintendent of the West Virginia State Police within 30 days of receipt.
+The provisional license is valid until the licensee turns 21 years of age, unless sooner revoked.

 (i) The Superintendent of the West Virginia State Police, in coordination with the West Virginia Sheriffs’ Bureau of Professional Standards, shall prepare uniform applications for provisional licenses and license cards showing that the license has been granted and shall perform any other act required to protect the state and to enforce this section.